-If you wish to fast track your progression, you may choose to complete a Diploma in the Culinary Arts.
+If you wish to fast-track your progression, you may choose to complete a Diploma in the Culinary Arts.
 These courses will deepen your practical skills and theoretical knowledge of commercial kitchens, allowing you to land a more advanced role from the get-go.

 Those who wish to jump straight in and commit to a career in the culinary arts should look into a bachelor’s program.
-A bachelor’s within the culinary arts is usually 3-4 years of full-time study.
-Specialised practical skills and techniques are covered, as well as the administrative side of running a kitchen.
+A bachelor’s within culinary arts is usually 3-4 years of full-time study.
+Specialized practical skills and techniques are covered, as well as the administrative side of running a kitchen.
 Upon successful completion of a bachelor’s, you’ll be equipped to enter the culinary world at a higher level, taking on operational and managerial roles.